t4th/cortex-m3-rtos/README.md

 No fancy build system set - simple Keil Uvision Lite project due to free simulator. (it should be easy enough to setup this project with any other compiler/system)

 Check out prove of concept branches for technical stuff.

 Task tracking via github: https://github.com/t4th/cortex-m3-rtos/projects/1

 ## Notes
+12/12/2020 - initial version of waitForMultipleObject.

+12/03/2020 - initial version of timers, events, sleep, critical section and waitForSingleObject are now pushed and working

 11/13/2020 - after doing this project in spare time it finally reached version 0.1!
 It is possible to create and remove tasks statically and in runtime.
 Stability is good, but I am still experimenting with optimal stack size and until stack overflow detection is done one must be careful with number of function entries in task routine!

-12/03/2020 - initial version of timers, events, sleep, critical section and waitForSingleObject are now pushed and working

 ## Goals

 ### 1.0 Features (requirements)
 - [x] task: create, delete
-- [x] software timers: create, remove
+- [x] software timers: create, delete
 - [x] sleep function
-- [x] events: create, remove
+- [x] events: create, delete
-- [x] function WaitForSingleObject
+- [x] function WaitForSingleObject, WaitForMultipleObject
 - [x] Critical section: enter, leave
 - [ ] way to map HW interrupts to events

-### Not implemented (for now)
-- tasks always run in Privileged Mode - code is prepared but it is not needed for now
+### 1.0+ Features
+- [ ] stack over/underflow detection in Idle task
+- [ ] implement privilege levels
+- [ ] setup gcc project with cmake
+- [ ] adapt HW layer for Cortex-M4

 ### Other
 * build and simulated via keil uvision